My comments on a reddit discussion

 https://www.reddit.com/r/materials/comments/1nmooy5/comment/nfg6vub/

-Tribology is a very important subfield of Mat sci and highly important anywhere there are moving parts.
+Tribology is a very important subfield of Mat sci and highly relevant anywhere there are moving parts.
 Like many other materials science domains its cross disciplinary and overlaps with automotive , aerospace ,manufacturing and even nano systems.
 I think its definitely worth studying and one should atleast know about core concepts.
 From a purely research point of view the field is quite deep especially as it is being developed for nano systems and other emerging areas like triboluminescence.

 It does have a future.
 Wear is one of the major failure mechanism in materials and lots of resources are allocated to minimise it.
 Turbines,engine components, tyres ,cutting tools all suffer from wear and constant monitoring and refinement of process parameters is necessary.Many coatings are designed to reduce friction and wear Diamond like carbon films are cutting edge if you can build some skills around it.